-- In a large bowl, whisk the coconut flour, pumpkin pie spice, baking soda and salt.
+- In a medium mixing bowl, whisk the coconut flour, chickpea flour, coconut sugar, pumpkin pie spice, baking soda and salt.

 - Using a small cookie scoop, scoop onto prepared sheet.
 If desired, press a few pepitas into the top of each cookie.

-- Bake in preheated oven for 15 to 20 minutes or until the tops of the cookies are just set and golden brown.
-Let cool on sheet for 5 minutes before transferring to a wire rack to cool completely (they are delicate before cooling completely).
+- Bake in preheated oven for 15 to 19 minutes or until the tops of the cookies are golden brown at the edges and the cookies feel dry to the touch.
+Let cool on sheet for 2 minutes before transferring to a wire rack to cool completely (they are delicate before cooling completely).

 - Repeat with remaining dough.

-Storage: Store the cookies in an airtight container at room temperature up to 5 days, in the refrigerator for up to 2 weeks, or in the freezer for up to 2 months.
+Storage: Store the cookies in an airtight container at cool room temperature up to 2 days, in the refrigerator for up to 2 weeks, or in the freezer for up to 3 months.

-Substitution: An equal amount of melted, unsalted butter can be used in place of the coconut oil.
+Oil Substitution: An equal amount of other oils (e.g. avocado oil, safflower oil ) or melted, vegan butter (e.g., Earth Balance buttery sticks) can be used in place of the coconut oil.